bmc/ebook/README.md

   `texlive-latex-extras`.
 * On Windows, this might work: <https://www.tug.org/texlive/windows.html>.

 **WARNING**: I avoid Windows as much as possible.
 I do not (and, likely, never will) test this stuff on Windows.
 If you insist on using that platform, you're more or less on your own.
+(I recommend using the Docker approach on Windows.)

 ### Initial configuration